Do you work in the aged care industry? Do you want to know what aged care tax deductions you can claim?

 Common aged care tax deductions include work-related use of your car, phone or stationery.
 Here’s a quick breakdown of some common tax deductions for aged care workers:

-Claim the following as aged care worker tax deductions:
+Common aged care tax deductions:

 - Agency and membership costs.
 If you’re managed by an agency, or you subscribe to a professional membership in order to work, you can claim the associated costs as tax deductions.
 (Hold on to your receipts, documentation and invoices).